Central Tarpon Springs Community Redevelopment Area (CTS CRA)

 How are CRAs Created?

-Under Florida law (Chapter 163, Part III), local governments are able to designate areas as Community Redevelopment Areas when certain conditions exist.
+Under Florida law (Chapter 163, Part III), local governments are able to designate areas as CRAs when certain conditions exist.
 Examples include: vacant property, a shortage of affordable housing, and inadequate infrastructure.

 What is a Community Redevelopment Agency?

-The activities and programs offered within a Community Redevelopment Area are administered by the Community Redevelopment Agency.
+The activities and programs offered within a CRA are administered by the Community Redevelopment Agency.
 A five- to seven-member CRA "Board" is created by the local government, which directs the Agency.
-The Board can be comprised of local government officials and or other individuals appointed by the local government.
+The Board can be comprised of local government officials and/or other individuals appointed by the local government.

 What is a Community Redevelopment Plan?

 The Community Redevelopment Agency is responsible for developing and implementing a Community Redevelopment Plan that addresses the unique needs of the CRA.
 The plan includes the overall goals for redevelopment in the area, as well as identifying programs and projects planned for the area.
-The CRA plan would be developed with residents of the CRA area.
+The CRA plan is developed with residents and business owners in the CRA.

 What is Tax Increment Financing?

-After approval of a community redevelopment plan, a redevelopment trust fund is established for the CRA.
-Revenue deposited to this fund results from the incremental growth in taxable value within the area after the establishment of the CRA.
+After approval of a plan, a redevelopment trust fund is established for the CRA.
+Revenue deposited to this fund results from the incremental growth in taxable value within the area after the CRA is established.
 All funds received from a tax increment financing area must be used for specific redevelopment purposes within that area defined in the CRA plan.

 What is a Community Redevelopment Citizens Advisory Committee?

-The purpose of a CRA Advisory Committee is to advise the Community Redevelopment Agency on the Community Redevelopment Plan, changes to the plan, issues, and policies within the CRA.
+The purpose of a CRA Advisory Committee is to advise the Community Redevelopment Agency on the implementation of the Plan, issues, and policies within the CRA.

 What are some examples of projects that tax increment financing can be used for?